sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 ## ML-KEM Parameter sets

 ML-KEM comes with three parameter sets; ML-KEM-512, ML-KEM-768 and ML-KEM-1024.
-It is assumed that ALice and Bob both know which parameter sets they use (either by negotiation or by having one choice fixed in the protocol).
+It is assumed that Alice and Bob both know which parameter sets they use (either by negotiation or by having one selection fixed in the protocol).

 Here is a summary of how those parameter sets differ: